BlockchainCommons/GordianServer-macOS/README.md

 # 🛠 Bitcoin-Standup

-> *Bitcoin-Standup* is a open source project and a suite of tools that helps users to install a [Bitcoin-Core](https://bitcoin.org/) full-node on a fresh computer or VPS and to add important privacy tools like onion services and eventually optional Bitcoin-related tools like [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server), [C-Lightning](https://github.com/ElementsProject/lightning), [Esplora](https://github.com/Blockstream/esplora), [BTCPay Server](https://github.com/btcpayserver/btcpayserver), etc., as well as emerging technologies like Bitcoin-based Decentralized Identifiers. *Bitcoin-Standup* strives to provide the community with an easy to use "one-click" set up full-node complete with a purpose built remote app for securely connecting to your node over Tor from anywhere in the world, providing you with a powerful suite of tools.
+> *Bitcoin-Standup* is a open source project and a suite of tools that helps users to install a [Bitcoin-Core](https://bitcoin.org/) full-node on a fresh computer or VPS and to add important privacy tools like onion services and eventually optional Bitcoin-related tools like [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server), [C-Lightning](https://github.com/ElementsProject/lightning), [Esplora](https://github.com/Blockstream/esplora), [BTCPay Server](https://github.com/btcpayserver/btcpayserver), etc., as well as emerging technologies like Bitcoin-based Decentralized Identifiers.
 >
 > This tool will also harden and secure your OS to current best practices, as well as adding sufficient system tools to support basic Bitcoin development.
-After setup, *Bitcoin-Standup* will present a QR code and/or special URI that can be used to securely link your full-node to other devices, such as your mobile phone for instance using [StandUp-Remote](https://testflight.apple.com/join/OQHyL0a8) or [Fully Noded](https://github.com/FontaineDenton/iOS/FullyNoded) on iOS or a remote desktop.
+After setup, *Bitcoin-Standup* will present a QR code and/or special URI that can be used to securely link your full-node to other devices, such as your mobile phone (for instance using [StandUp-Remote](https://github.com/FontaineDenton/StandUp-Remote) on iOS) or a remote desktop.
->
-> iOS *StandUp-Remote* is compatible with some of the most popular node manufacturers and Bitcoin products on the market making pairing to your own node easier than ever.
-Simply scan a QR code or tap a link and *StandUp-Remote* will be 100% powered by your own full-node.
 >
 > Once installed and fully synced, a *Bitcoin-Standup* full node can also be used with developer education courses like [Learning Bitcoin from the Command Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line).